Are There Exceptions to Goodhart's Law? On the Moral Justification of Fairness-Aware Machine Learning: When a Fairness Measure Becomes a Constraint, Does it Cease to Be a Good Measure?

 \subsection{Measurement Bias}

+In Section~\ref{mameasurementbias}, we have argued that under the assumption that base rates are unequal between groups due to measurement bias, a notion of formal equality could justify demographic parity as a measure of fairness.
+However, our finding does not imply that \textit{any} classifier which satisfies demographic parity corresponds to an equal distribution of benefits and burdens across groups.

+Consider for example \nameref{case:diseasedetection}.
+Imagine we are able to design a classifier to predict a positive if and only if receiving preventative treatment will be beneficial to the patient, given the available evidence.
+Suppose the classifier is the \textit{best} way to diagnose the disease, irrespective of group membership.
+However, individuals in group $A$ are more often asymptomatic.
+As a result, the disease is generally harder to detect with known methods for individuals in group $A$, causing the classifier to underestimate the prevalence of the disease in group $A$ relative to group $B$.
+Enforcing demographic parity in this scenario requires us to diagnose more individuals in group $A$, even though by stipulation there is no evidence that allows us to decide \textit{which} individuals will benefit from the preventative treatment.
+In other words, although a similar proportion of individuals would benefit from preventative treatment, enforcing similar treatment rates is not guaranteed to achieve an equal distribution of utility.

-Do the objections against group-specific thresholds hold in the presence of measurement bias?
-Imagine that the appraisal scores in \nameref{case:resumeselection} are subject to unconscious bias.
-Suppose that the appraisal scores are \textit{systematically lower} for disadvantaged group $A$: all members of group $A$ have a similar probability of being subjected to unconscious bias and their appraisal scores are lowered by roughly the same amount.
-Under this type of measurement bias, using a single threshold in the \textit{Observed Space} implies the use of a \textit{different} threshold for each group in the \textit{Construct Space}.
-In this light, even under formal equality of opportunity, there seems to be a moral obligation to hold people to a `different' standard in the \textit{Observed Space} -- it is harder for members of group $A$ to get a certain score, due to no fault of their own.
-Any claimed tension between procedural and distributive justice seems false because it erroneously judges individuals against the \textit{Observed Space} as opposed to the \textit{Construct Space}.
-However, as illustrated by our example in Section~\ref{sec:measurementbias}, enforcing demographic parity in \nameref{case:diseasedetection} can be counterproductive if under-diagnosis is due to a lack of evidence.
-Here, it is unlikely that lowering the decision threshold will improve the distribution of burdens and benefits: by stipulation, we cannot make better predictions with the available data.
+Now, consider \nameref{case:resumeselection}.
+Suppose that the appraisal scores are \textit{systematically lower} for a disadvantaged group $A$: all members of group $A$ have a similar probability of being subjected to unconscious bias and their appraisal scores are lowered by roughly the same amount.
+Under these circumstances, it is harder for members of group $A$ to get a certain score compared to equally qualified members of an advantaged group $B$.
+In this scenario, careful lowering of the decision threshold for members in group $A$, proportionate to the bias in appraisal scores, directly addresses measurement bias.
+Note that under this type of measurement bias, using a \textit{single} threshold in the \textit{Observed Space} implies the use of a \textit{different} threshold for each group in the \textit{Construct Space}.
+In this case, therefore, group-specific decision thresholds are best understood as a means to counteract existing violations of formal equality.
+As before, we find that the algorithm does not generally guarantee an equal distribution of utility and its effectiveness of highly depends on the way in which measurement bias has materialized.